ReKon64/SPADE/README.md

 # If HTTP returns a domain name / vhost , bruteforce
 # Write a github copilot prompt schema on how to write commit msgs
 NMAP -> Results -> NMAP Protocol Specific Scanners (SMB TOO) -> BruteForce -> FeroxBust -> FingerPrint -> Check Exploits -> Build into one "big" NMAP report
--> Create to do list for the tester -> Add AI fingerprinting magic for git clout
+-> Create to do list for the tester -> Add AI fingerprinting and summary magic for git clout